photo

 (3) This was the instrument of choice for accompaniment in seventeenth century Spain and in the secular context during the colonial period.
 Moreover, in the Zuola codex there is a page with an engraving of this "alphabet for guitar".
 This encourages us to think that the use of the "alphabet" in the reconstruction of the pieces is fully justified.

-Bárbara Kusa
+Bárbara Kusa was born in San

 She has made several concert tours in Argentina, Brazil, Bolivia, Spain, Canada, Belgium, Germany, France, Italy and Switzerland with several ensembles, including the Coro Polifónico de San Luis, Pigmalión, the Compañía Los Festinantes, Cantica Nova, Proyecto Croma, Ensemble Elyma and the Ensemble Louis Berger.
 As a soloist she includes in her repertoire works by Schubert, Brahms, Mozart, Monteverdi and Vivaldi as well as works by the Jesuit missions of Chiquitos (Bolivia, 18th century).
 She has often sung under the direction of Néstor Andrenacci, Javier Zentner, Claudio Morla, Ricardo Massun and Gabriel Garrido.